Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays

-In the present work, measurements of array performance at $\beta \approx 0\%$ are not available, such that the accuracy of \cref{eq:cpPrime,eq:ctPrime,eq:TSRPrime} for predicting unconfined performance cannot be assessed directly.
-However, we expect this Maskell-inspired scaling relationship to describe self-similar array performance only under conditions where turbine dynamics resemble those of a bluff body.
-While the results in this study demonstrate this is likely the case for $\beta = 30 - 55\%$, \citet{araya_transition_2017} showed that cross-flow turbine wakes at even lower blockage ($\beta = 20\%$) resemble those of a solid cylinder as the ``dynamic solidity'' of the turbine increases via increasing tip-speed ratio or rotor solidity.
+In the present work, measurements of array performance at $\beta \approx 0\%$ are not available, such that the accuracy of the bypass scaling in \cref{eq:cpPrime,eq:ctPrime,eq:TSRPrime} as a bluff-body correction to unconfined performance cannot be assessed directly.
+Nonetheless, we expect this Maskell-inspired scaling relationship to describe self-similar array performance primarily under conditions where turbine dynamics resemble those of a bluff body.
+While the results in this study demonstrate this is likely the case for this particular rotor geometry at $\beta = 30 - 55\%$, \citet{araya_transition_2017} showed that cross-flow turbine wakes at even lower blockage ($\beta = 20\%$) resemble those of a solid cylinder as the ``dynamic solidity'' of the turbine increases via increasing tip-speed ratio or rotor solidity.
+Furthermore, related work by the authors of the present study \citep{hunt_performance_2025} evaluated the performance of this experimental array for 90 different rotor geometries (consisting of different combinations of blade count, chord-to-radius ratio, and preset pitch angle) at $\beta = 35\%-55\%$, and found that ${C_T}^b$ becomes increasingly self-similar across blockage ratios and geometries as dynamic solidity increases \citep{hunt_performance_2025}.
 Consequently, we hypothesize that the range of blockage ratios over which bluff-body scaling can capture self-similar aspects of array performance depends on the dynamic solidity of the turbine or array.
-This may explain why the ${C_T}^b - \lambda^b$ curves in \cref{fig:lmadScalings_bypass,fig:steirosScalings_bypass} increasingly collapse as $\lambda$ (and thus, $C_T$) increases, and is consistent with \citeauthor{whelan_freesurface_2009}'s \citep{whelan_freesurface_2009} original framing of \cref{eq:ctPrime,eq:TSRPrime} as a blockage correction for highly-loaded turbines.
-Similarly, the poorer agreement between bluff-body scaled performance at $\beta = 36\%$ and low-blockage performance at $\beta = 3\%$ observed by \citet{ross_experimental_2020} (who used a cross-flow turbine with similar solidity to this study) suggests limitations of bluff body scaling for describing low-blockage or unconfined performance.
-In these regimes, the blockage correction proposed by \citet{steiros_analytical_2022} (\cref{fig:steirosScalings_UPrime}) has clear advantages for high-solidity turbines.
+This may explain why the ${C_T}^b - \lambda^b$ curves in \cref{fig:compare_ct_bypass} increasingly collapse as $\lambda$ (and thus, $C_T$) increases, which is consistent with \citeauthor{whelan_freesurface_2009}'s \citep{whelan_freesurface_2009} original framing of \cref{eq:ctPrime,eq:TSRPrime} as a blockage correction for highly-loaded turbines.
+Similarly, the poorer agreement between bluff-body scaled performance at $\beta = 36\%$ and low-blockage performance at $\beta = 3\%$ observed by \citet{ross_experimental_2020} (who used a cross-flow turbine with similar solidity to this study) suggests limitations of bluff-body scaling for describing low-blockage or unconfined performance.
+In these regimes, the blockage correction proposed by \citet{steiros_analytical_2022} (\cref{fig:compare_ct_UPrime,fig:compare_cp_UPrime}) has clear advantages for high-solidity turbines.